Types of Communication: Definition, Examples, Benefits for the Workplace

 What to do and not do when we communicate,

-Benefits or disadvantages of each communication type for your organisation.
+Benefits or disadvantages of each communication type for your organisation

 What Are the Main Types of Communication?

-The four main types of communication are verbal, non-verbal, visual and written communication.
-This article discusses all four types below, but first, let’s consider why communication is important at work.
+This article discusses all four types below in greater detail.
+First, though, let’s consider why communication is important at work.

 Communication is effective when a message is sent and received clearly.
 But great communication goes further.
 It helps employees understand what they should do and why they should care about doing it well.